Brian Dooreck MD

 Changing what you eat and drink can help prevent or relieve gas.

-Passing gas frequently is normal.
+Passing gas frequently is regular.

 Cut down on the foods that cause gas.